-Kelly Bernardin-Dvorak is the founder, lead therapist and contract administrator at Jonah Counselling & Consulting.
-She is a Relationship & Family Therapist & an Individual Counsellor (registered with CAMFT, CCPA, and the MB College of Social Workers *.)
-Kelly works with individuals, couples, families, youth, & children.
-She holds a Masters Degree in Marriage & Family Therapy from Briercrest Seminary.
-Prior to establishing Jonah, Kelly worked at the Addictions Foundation of MB as well as several other community based social service organizations.
+Kelly holds a Masters Degree in Marriage & Family Therapy from Briercrest Seminary.
+Prior to establishing Jonah, she worked at the Addictions Foundation of MB as well as several other community based social service organizations.
 She has worked in community development and helping work for over 20 years, including providing therapy services and supporting mental health/wellbeing promotion in Northern MB Cree communities.

-Kelly believes that spirit plays an important role in counselling work, and she counts it a privilege to help folks connect with their internal wisdom and expertise – their own local knowledge – which has been developing throughout their lives.
+Kelly believes that spirituality plays an important role in counselling work, particularly because its often overlooked or diminished in dominant narratives about wellbeing.
+She counts it a privilege to help folks connect with their internal wisdom and expertise – their own local knowledge – which has been developing throughout their lives.
 She hopes that therapy supports people to author life stories that are not only congruent with their values and hopes, but stories that support pathways to wellbeing for individuals, families, and communities.

-Kelly also offers Reiki services and carries Cedar Bath ceremony for people interested in those supports.
+Kelly also offers Reiki treatments and Cedar Bath ceremony for people interested in those supports.